NAU Satisfactory Academic Progress

 - SAP suspension – Student is under SAP suspension.
 Student does not meet one or more of the three SAP Standards and is no longer eligible for financial aid for the current or upcoming academic year.
 Student may log in to LOUIE to view the standard(s) that is/are not met.

 - SAP probation – Student is under SAP probation.
 Student had an SAP appeal approved, and must meet one or more conditions to maintain aid eligibility.
 Student’s SAP status will be evaluated at the end of each term to review progress on the conditions.

 - For students returning or new to NAU, SAP evaluation takes place immediately upon admission to the university and the creation of a financial aid record.
 A financial aid record is created when a student receives any type of an award or for whom NAU receives the results of a FAFSA.

-- Students on SAP probation are evaluated at the end of each semester after grades post, including summer.
+- Students on SAP probation and/or are in a certificate only program are evaluated at the end of each semester after grades post, including summer.

 - An SAP status is assigned based on the results of the evaluation and may be viewed via a student’s LOUIE account under the Financial Aid link.

 - An SAP status of ‘Meet all SAP Standards’ or ‘SAP Probation’ is required to be considered for federal or state funding.
 If students are awarded federal or state funds, and their status changes to ‘SAP Suspension’, the federal or state funds awarded will not disburse.

 - If a student’s status is SAP suspension, a To Do List item will exist on LOUIE that explains the specific SAP Standard that was not met.